JohnnyWangMiura/Pangle-Android-SDK-Integration-Guideline/6_Native.md

 #### Populate the Asset Views

-**Note:Publishers need to inflate the native ad layout before starting this part, refer to the section one**
+**Note:Publishers need to inflate the native ad layout before starting this part, refer to the inflate native ad layout**

 Here is an example that retrieves ad assets and populates the asset views.
 SDK always return image url for all image assets, publishers need to download the image from the url.
 In the example, it uses a third-party framework(Glide) to finish the thing.